flutter/flutter-intellij/CONTRIBUTING.md

   - `flutter doctor`
   - `flutter run`
 * Verify installation of the Flutter plugin:
-  - Make sure you have unpacked the dependencies into `artifacts` by previously running `bin/plugin test`
   - Select `Flutter Plugin` in the Run Configuration drop-down list.
   - Click Debug button (to the right of that drop-down).
   - In the new IntelliJ process that spawns, open the hello_world example.